Efficient algorithms for the Potts model on small-set expanders: Approximating Potts partition functions

 Now let $G'$ be the subgraph of $G$ graph induced by the good parts.
 We adapt the method of~\cite{JKP19} to work with $G'$ which is supplied with a $(\phiin, \phiout, \tau\delta)$-partition $P_{s+1},\dotsc,P_\ell$, and such that each part has size at least $\eta n$.
-That is, we define a polymer model to represent the contribution to $Z_{G'}(\beta)$ from states close to a \emph{pseudo-ground state} that colours each $P_i$ with a single colour.
+That is, we define a polymer model to represent the contribution to $Z_{G'}(\beta)$ from states close to a pseudo-ground state in which each $P_i$ is monochromatic.
 We use the cluster expansion to approximate the partition function of each polymer model, and show that an appropriate sum of these yields a relative $\xi$-approximation $\hat Z'$ to $Z_{G'}(\beta)$.

 Putting the pieces together, we have an approximate partition function for the subgraph $G''$ of $G$ obtained by removing from $G$ the edges $\partial(P_i)$ for $1\le i\le s$.
 Since we have a $\phiout$ guarantee for the partition $P_1,\dotsc,P_\ell$ we can bound the number of such edges, and then use